-A list of outcomes developed by child sexual abuse services is set out in Worksheet 2 on page 55.
+A list of outcomes developed by child sexual abuse services is set out in Worksheet 2.
 You can use this as a menu from which to identify outcomes that are right for your service.
 Choose outcomes that feel appropriate and relevant to the children/young people you work with and the type of support you provide.